This mini vanilla cake recipe features two light and tender 6-inch mini cakes sandwiched together with creamy brown butter frosting.

 - Only frost the cake once the cake layers are completely cooled.
 You can speed up the cooling process by placing the cakes in the fridge or freezer.

-- Place one layer of cake on a cake turntable or cake stand.
-Scoop on some frosting and use a small offset spatula to spread out the frosting on top of the cake layer.
-Add on the second cake layer.
-If you place the top layer upside down it will give a nice smooth top to work with.
+- Place one cake layer on a cake turntable or cake stand.
+Scoop on some frosting and use a small offset spatula to spread it on top of the cake layer.
+Add the second cake layer.
+Placing the top layer upside down will give a nice, smooth top to work with.

-- Add a thicker layer of frosting to the entire cake and use a bench scraper to smooth it out.
-Then you can use a serrated bench scraper to make patterns on the side of the cake if you wish.
+- Add a thicker layer of frosting to the cake and use a bench scraper to smooth it out.
+Then, you can use a serrated bench scraper to make patterns on the side of the cake if you wish.

 - Leftover cake can be stored in an airtight container in the fridge for up to 4 days.